I am totally addicted to this honeydew salsa. Totally. Totes. Besotted. Bewitched.

 - 2 tablespoons olive oil

-- 1 serrano (hot) or jalapeno (medium) chopped
+- 1 serrano pepper, (hot) or jalapeno (medium) chopped

-Combine all ingredients and allow the flavors to blend for 30 minutes.
+- Allow the flavors to blend for at least 30 minutes.